waggle-sensor/waggle/wagman/v3/manager/qa/wagman_init_test/README.md

     __Please make sure only the Wagman under test is connected to the QA computer.
 No other Wagman or Arduino Micro/derivatives can be connected at this time.__

-*   Initialize the Wagman by issuing the command *make initialize* in the Wagman subfolder and follow the on-screen prompts.
+*   Initialize the Wagman by issuing the command *make run* in the Wagman subfolder and follow the on-screen prompts.

+    __To exit the screen session created for the test, press Control+a, followed by k and y.__

 ## Test Log
 This test is evaluated and scored on the __Wagman sensor test document__.

 # Success Criteria
-The test is considered __PASSED__ if all the sub-tests in the Initialization test (Wagman sensor test document) pass.
+The test is considered __PASSED__ if all the sub-tests in the Initialization Test (Wagman sensor test document) pass.